vulcan-dev/kissmp-installer/README.md

 > 2. Just closes: Make sure the shortcut points to a valid location (Search bridge, right click and open file location, right click and look at properties).
     (If you decide to change the installation directory then delete downloads and run again)

+# Debugging #
+1. If it just closes then look at Errors 2 ^
+2. If you're unable to see the output because it closes then locate installer.exe, right click and select "Open with Powershell" or the Windows Terminal.
+(You can use cmd prompt but it doesn't look nice).
+Anyways, just run it and it should give you an error.

 # Uninstalling #
 Just delete the directory and the shortcut